magento/devdocs/guides/v2.1/test/integration/annotations/magentoComponentsDir.md

 class BarTest extends \PHPUnit_Framework_TestCase
 {
     /**
-     * Just adding fixture themes to the list of available themes in the application *
+     * Add fixture themes to the list of available themes in the application *
      * @magentoComponentsDir Magento/Foo/_files/themes
      * @magentoDbIsolation enabled